harningle/StataEditor/docs/config.md

 There are a few more steps to get the plugin work.
+You can find a [video guide](#video-tutorial) from installation to configuration at the bottom of this page.

 ## Configure StataEditor